bish0polis/mwhois/README.txt

 Copyright (c) 2015 Antonios A. Chariton <daknob.mac@gmail.com>

 Description:
-mwhois is a server software compatible with the whois(1) command on most Linux and Unix systems.
+mwhois is server software compatible with the whois(1) command on most Linux and Unix systems.
 It is fully compliant with the RFC 3912.
 It can serve domain name and IPv4/ IPv6 whois records when queried and uses a Linux / Unix filesystem structure for